preciofishbone/OmniaDocs/release-notes/2018-november/2018-november-patch1/index.rst

 - Fixed issue with HTML in custom localizations not being rendered as expected.
 - Performance improvements when getting Document Types.
 - Fixed issue with buttons in Controlled Documents Library not being displayed correctly in some environments.
+- Ensured the Edition property is shown again in the Properties dialog.
+- Made sure HTML was rendered correctly for custom localization texts.

 Omnia.QMS (1.0.14859)
 -----------------------------------------